 Aibo is an unusual product, with no market aspirations or pressure to sell.
 Instead, Aibo aims to demonstrate the advancements in consumer-grade artificial intelligence and robotics, whilst encompassing the spirit of Sony as a company willing to take risks.

-The fact that Aibo is based on a beloved companion animal, as well as a tangible example of STEM (Science, Technology, Engineering and Maths) positions this charming robot dog as the perfect ambassador for Elanco IT.
+The fact that Aibo is based on a beloved companion animal, as well as a tangible example of STEM (Science, Technology, Engineering and Maths) positions this charming robot dog as the perfect ambassador for the IT organisation.

 The Aibo ERS-1000 is packed with technology, specifically proprietary software, robotic parts and sensors.
 The full specification can be found below: